clemlucas974/frontend-boilerplate/README.md

 ## Deployment

-Project is automatically deploying to Heroku instance when pushing to main branch: https://clucas-popchef-frontend.herokuapp.com/
+Project is automatically deploying to Heroku instance when pushing to main branch